 First, let's make the email field required.
 To do this, we're going create a zod schema.
 While this is a relatively simple example, a library like zod allows us to:

-• Define a set of validation rules and a dynamic message we can display to the user depending on any violated rule.
+- Define a set of validation rules and a dynamic message we can display to the user depending on any violated rule.

-• Allows us to infer TypeScript definitions from that schema.
+- Allows us to infer TypeScript definitions from that schema.

-• More generally, gives us runtime type checking, so we can make sure the raw data inputted by the user is in a form that our application can consume (why is this important?
+transformorcoercedata inputted by the user.
+Maybe we need to convert anunknownsomething to anumber, or strip whitespace.
+Importantly, this 'parsing' logic is tied to the validation logic and happens at the boundaries of our application.- More generally, gives us runtime type checking, so we can make sure the raw data inputted by the user is in a form that our application can consume (why is this important?
 Read this).

 We're going to start with:

-1const formSchema = z.object({ 2 email: z.string().nonempty(), 3}); 4type FormFields = z.infer<typeof formSchema>; 5
+1const formSchema = z.object({ 2 email: z.string().nonempty(), 3}); 4type FormFields = z.infer<typeof formSchema>; 5tsx

 then pass it to the useForm hook using the zodResolver from @hookform/resolvers:

-1const { control, handleSubmit } = useForm<FormFields>({ 2 mode: "onBlur", 3 reValidateMode: "onBlur", 4 resolver: zodResolver(formSchema), 5 defaultValues: { 6 email: "", 7 }, 8}); 9
+1const { control, handleSubmit } = useForm<FormFields>({ 2 mode: "onBlur", 3 reValidateMode: "onBlur", 4 resolver: zodResolver(formSchema), 5 defaultValues: { 6 email: "", 7 }, 8}); 9tsx

 Boom.
 You should be able to hit submit without specifying an email, then the outline will turn red and be focused.
 We don't disable the submit button if the form is in an invalid state.
 This allows the user to more easily identify what in the form is invalid (you can imagine how important this is in a much larger form than this).
 You may want to render the button differently, but it should still be interactive.
 Let's break down what's happening here: